komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/utils/README.md

 2) Qupath_to_CSV.groovy: Reverse of CSV_to_Qupath.groovy.
 Exports Point annotations from Qupath to CSV.
 A CSV is generated for each zoom level that can be opened by our gaze visualizer.
 Only "Point" objects are exported.

-3) Merge_Levels_CSV.groovy: Scales up all the points on  various zoom levels to the highest zoom level and merges them on the highest zoom level.
+3) Qupath_Merge_Levels.groovy: Scales up all the points on  various zoom levels to the highest zoom level and merges them on the highest zoom level.
 Then generates a "Level <max_level>" CSV.

 Python Scripts: